Back Injury Claim

 Back injury claims in Ireland can result from various situations and accidents, including:

-4. Sports and recreational activities: Participating in sports or recreational activities without proper precautions can result in back injuries.
+- Sports and recreational activities: Participating without proper precautions can lead to back injuries.

-7. Defective products: Back injuries might occur due to defective products, such as faulty chairs, car seats, or other furniture.
+- Defective products: Back injuries may result from defective products, such as faulty chairs, car seats, or other furniture.

 The back injury claim application process